wuyichen24/software-engineering-abbreviations-acronyms/README.md

 - HR
 - OOO
 - PTO
-- PM: Project Manager
-- PM: Product Manager
-- IC
-- TPM
 - TLDR / TL;DR

 ### English
 - AFAICT: As Far As I Can Tell
 - AFAIK: As Far As I Know
 - AKA: As Known As
 - ASAP: As Soon As Possible
-- BRB
-- BTW
+- BRB: Be Right Back
+- BTW: By The Way
 - DOB: Date Of Birth
-- ETA
+- ETA: Estimated Time of Arrival
+- FAQ: Frequently Asked Questions
 - FWIW: For What It's Worth
 - FYI: For Your Information
 - IIRC: If I Recall/Remember Correctly
-- IMO
+- IMO: In My Opinion
 - IMHO: In My Honest Opinion
 - IOW: In Other Words
-- LGTM
+- LGTM: Looks Good to Me
 - LMK: Let Me Know
-- NIT
+- NIT: nit-pick / nitpicking / Nitpick
 - TBA: To Be Announced
-- WIP
+- WIP: Work In Progress
 - e.g.: for example
 - i.e.: in other words